-Trenholm State Community College Campus Security Mission Statement
+Trenholm State Community College Campus Police Mission Statement

-Trenholm State Community College Security works to help maintain personal safety by providing security, emergency preparedness, and educational programming services.
-While Trenholm State can never guarantee that accidents and criminal activity will not occur, we make every effort to ensure that students, employees, and visitors on campus enjoy a safe learning environment.
+The mission of the Trenholm State Community College(TSCC) Police Department is to provide and maintain campus and personal safety by providing security, emergency preparedness, and educational programming services.
+While Trenholm State can never guarantee that accidents and criminal activity will not occur, the campus police department makes every effort to ensure that students, employees, and visitors on campus enjoy a safe learning environment.

-Trenholm State Community College Authority and Arrest Powers
+Trenholm State Community College Locations